 UNITS

 Indicate number of units: 4

 Indicate no. of contact hours for: 4 Lecture Seminar Tutorial Lab Other - please explain

 OTHER

 ·

-PACHETY WAS In Commence CITY Control to the Control of the Control
+PACHETY WAS In Commence Of the Investment of the

 FACULTY Which of your present CFL faculty have the expertise to offer this course?

 Andre Gerolymatos, Dimitrios Krailis, Evdoxios Doxiadis, Eirini Kotsovili

 · .

 WQB DESIGNATION (attach approval from Curriculum Office)

 B-Hum

 PREREQUISITE AND / OR COREQUISITE

 N/A

 EQUIVALENT COURSES

 Does this course replicate the content of a previously-approved course to such an extent that students should not receive credit for both courses?

 COURSE - LEVEL EDUCATIONAL GOALS (OPTIONAL)

 N/A

 Upon satisfactory completion of the course the student will be able to:

 TBDL

 FEES

 Are there any proposed student fees associated with this course other than tuition fees?
 YES NO